Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 P: 3/5 main 4.5/5 spin

-Yoshi is more frequent than one might think as a regular and supporting character.
-Sometimes he can speak English, other times not, but he’s always cheerful and loyal.
-His abilities are distinct and his games have a specific style of play.
-Because some games present multiple ‘yoshies’ he does have a tiny bit of the ‘composite vs specific’ character conundrum, ala Lakitu, Koopa, Toad, Shy Guy, Birdo, etc, but of this dubious bunch, Yoshi is undoubtedly the biggest name.
+Yoshi is a frequently appearing supporting character, starting in Super Mario World and imagined even earlier.
+Sometimes he can speak English, other times, classically perhaps, he's less anthropomorphic and a mount.
+Because some games present multiple yoshis he has a tiny bit of the ‘composite vs specific’ character conundrum, ala Lakitu, Koopa, Toad, Shy Guy, Birdo, etc, but of this dubious bunch, Yoshi is the biggest name.

 Toad